MATHEMATICS AT USW IS RATED 3RD IN THE UK AND TOP IN WALES FOR STUDENT SATISFACTION NATIONAL STUDENT SURVEY 2021

-Mathematics is the universal language unifying many aspects of our lives.
+Mathematics is present in almost every aspect of our lives.
 Whether it’s making mobile phones secure, predicting the weather, optimising investments in financial markets or helping an endangered species survive, mathematics is key.

 Accredited by the Institute of Mathematics and its Applications, the professional society for qualified and practising mathematicians, this maths degree provides a solid grounding in the methods of modern mathematics and will uncover the intrinsic beauty of mathematical ideas.